salomaoalves/salomaoalves.github.io/_includes/page_text/language.md

 Here is methods related with Machine Learning and Artificial Inteligent.
 How to deal with under or over sampling in a target feature, how to execute feature engineering and selection, some ML Algorithms *Association Rules, Classification/Regression, Model Interpretation* and AI Networks methods.

 [**Others.ipynb**](https://github.com/salomaoalves/Languages/blob/main/Python/Others.ipynb)\
-Knowledege about others topics, like Time Series.
+Knowledege about others topics, but in early stages.
 Here has many topics, or none, if a topic gets big, is better to create its own jupyter file.

 [**Statistics.ipynb**](https://github.com/salomaoalves/Languages/blob/main/Python/Statistics.ipynb)\
 Stats functions and methos stay here.
 Functions to deal with qualitative and quantitative data, correlation/association, sampling functions, statistics tests and distributions examples and usability.

 [**Visualization.ipynb**](https://github.com/salomaoalves/Languages/blob/main/Python/Visualization.ipynb)\
 Plot data is important and in Python is good for that.
 Here, you'll find examples of how to build a bunch of plots using libs, like MatplotLib, Searbon and Plotly.\
-Also, how to build a Dashboard using Plotly and general functions that help build all the plot environment.\
+Also, how to build a Dashboard using Plotly and general functions that help build all the plot environment.

 ## [R](https://github.com/salomaoalves/Languages/tree/main/R)